Fytex/H43-Serpent/README.md

 Would appreciate if whoever uses this project only uses it to create funny moments with their friends.

 This project does no harm to the computer nor to the user.
 However...
-Since there are commands which allow sending instructions to the target's computer (type command) there is always a chance that someone with access to the bot can use them at their will with bad intentions.
+Since there are commands which allow sending instructions to the target's computer (ex: type command) there is always a chance that someone with access to the bot can use it at their will for bad intentions.

 ## Commands
 Target defined in `config.ini`